 Regular follow-up visits, lab monitoring, prescription management, hematocrit and PSA surveillance, plan adjustments.

-The initial consultation gives us time to run the right labs, review your full picture, and have an honest conversation about what optimization could look like for you.
+Your $175 covers a 60-minute initial consultation AND a follow-up visit to review your labs and build your plan.
+Time to run the right labs, review your full picture, and have an honest conversation about what optimization could look like for you.

 Book a Consultation — $175